gathanase/AssemblyLine/README.md

 * play modes: sandbox and weekly challenge

 ## Current status
 The project is in early development but the game is playable in sandbox mode.
-All artifacts and required machine are implemented.
+All artifacts and required machines are implemented.

 ## Thanks
 Thanks to [PocketFactory](https://github.com/MatthewStrouss/PocketFactory) for the materials and sample code